 Led by Pillar 3 Leader Arwyn Jones (JRC)

-- Deliverable 5.3 Pillar 3 will deliver an options document for future policy tools for functional soil management
+Pillar 3 will deliver at the LANDMARK Final Policy Conference next 23rd of October 2019 in Bruxelles, Belgium Options document for future policy tools for functional soil management.